Neil1355/FocusSight-AI/README.md

 ```

 An OpenCV window opens showing the live camera feed with bounding boxes around detected faces and eyes, plus a real-time focus percentage and state label.
+8
+> **Extension note:** the Chrome extension reads live state from the local tracker API, so it still needs the desktop app running in the background.
+The extension alone is not enough.

 **Keyboard controls while running:**